ChandlerLutz/ggts/README.md

-The ggts package allows for easy time series visualization via ggplot2 using dataframes, ts, zoo, and xts objects.
+The ggts package allows for easy time series visualization of dataframes, ts, zoo, and xts objects via ggplot2.
 The main functions, `ggts` and `ggts_facet`, allow for easy variable selection, bear market or recession shading, different colored lines, and easy saving.
 Users can easily add customized shading via the `shade()` function.

 Instillation and Usage: